 Philip Clayton is the president of the Institute for Ecological Civilization.
 As a visionary thinker, Philip leads EcoCiv in expanding and deepening its mission at the intersections of environment and humanity.
 With his experience as Ingraham Professor (at CST at Willamette University) and researcher, Philip is involved in the conceptual development of all EcoCiv’s projects and ensures mission fit.
 In particular, he helps project leaders think about intersectional societal changes relevant for their particular projects.
 Philip holds the PhD from Yale University; has held guest professorships at Harvard, University of Cambridge, and University of Munich; and is the author or editor of several dozen books and some 300 articles on science, ethics, and religion.

-Shelby is the Executive Assistant to the President at the Institute for Ecological Civilization.
+Shelby Denckla is the Executive Assistant and Project Development Specialist for Ecological Civilization.
 She has extensive experience providing administrative support to executives and teams, as well as coordinating projects and events.
 Shelby has worked in the public, private, and non-profit sectors and enjoys learning about and facilitating engagements between industry and thought leaders.
 Shelby attended Franklin University Switzerland where she studied History and International Relations.

 Jeremy Fackenthal is the Managing Director of the Institute for Ecological Civilization.
 Prior to joining EcoCiv, Jeremy focused on teaching, filmmaking, and event production, working with a number of non-profit organizations.
 He continues to explore the intersection of arts, philosophy, and social change as a means of communicating what an Ecological Civilization could become.
 He earned a Ph.D. from Claremont Graduate University in 2012.
 Jeremy leads EcoCiv’s work with WEAll.
 He has extensive experience conceptualizing and supporting multi-year projects and providing managerial overhead for projects led by other team members.
 Jeremy’s core role is ensuring all EcoCiv projects are mission-centric and effectively managed and financed.